 The Core Curriculum requires you to take a range of classes, many in your first and second year, in order to improve your foundation skills (reading, writing, critical thinking, etc...) and increase your breadth of experience.
 The major parts of the curriculum include:

-First-year Inquiry (FYI)
+First-Year Inquiry (FYI)

-Those students taking the Liberal Studies program will enroll in a sequence of three FYI courses designed to help you develop as an active, critical learner and to develop skills that will provide the foundation for your further study.
 Although the First Year Liberal Studies courses are taught by faculty from many different disciplines, all will frame their courses around a central question.